salpharre/Code-Quiz/README.md

 * Launch

+* Future Features

 * Resource

 ### General Info

 This is a JavaScript-created trivia game revolving around JavaScript facts.
-It is timed and though the timer resets for every question, you only have
+It is timed and though the timer resets for every question, you only have 30 seconds to complete each question.

+If you don't answer in 30 seconds, it's GAME OVER.
+Otherwise, see how many you can get right, and then type your name to claim your score.

 #### Techology